|

 In the early 1940's, Syd Nathan was having success selling used records in his downtown Cincinnati dry goods store.
 His customers were working-class Southern blacks and whites who, drawn by good paying factory jobs of the World War Two economic boom, had recently moved north to the Cincinnati area.
 In 1943, Nathan decided to make his own records to fill the demand for down-home blues, rhythm & blues and country music.

-Nathan wanted King to be an entirely self-contained record company that could record, master, press, print and ship records entirely in-house.
+Nathan wanted King to be a self-contained record company that could record, master, press, print and ship records entirely in-house.
 He created a subsidary company, Royal Plastics, to handle the pressing of records.
 In the early 1950's, a growing market for recording local artists was recognized.
 As the seven inch wide, 45 rpm format became popular many local artists and groups wanted to record their own record and try their luck in the booming music business.
-Somewhere around 1953-1954, King began to market their custom pressing services to local musicians.
+Sometime during 1954, King began to market their custom pressing services to local musicians.
 Over the next 15 years, King produced thousands of releases for small, independent labels and artists.

 Recognizing King Custom Pressings: